wildit/vocabularies/README.md

-# ontologies
+# vocabularies ontologies
-commonly used RDF ontologies
+Often used RDF ontologies and other vocabularies stored in one place.
+Just because it's convenient.